alexbaucom17/baucomrobotics-site2/_posts/2021-07-25-DominoRobotDesignJourney.md

 After that first brainstorming meeting, a few clear challenges emerged.

 The first challenge was the sheer scale of the undertaking.
-From the outset, Mark wanted to place at least 100,000 dominos and many of our early designs had the robot carrying all of the dominos and placing a single domino at a time.
-When you start doing the math of how heavy 100,000 dominos would be (around 850 kg or 1875 lb) or how long it would take to place them all individually (at even 3 seconds/domino you are looking at 3.5 days nonstop!) it became clear that we needed to approach this differently.
+From the outset, Mark wanted to place at least 100,000 dominoes and many of our early designs had the robot carrying all of the dominoes and placing a single domino at a time.
+When you start doing the math of how heavy 100,000 dominoes would be (around 850 kg or 1875 lb) or how long it would take to place them all individually (at even 3 seconds/domino you are looking at 3.5 days nonstop!) it became clear that we needed to approach this differently.

-One of the designs that was sketched out early on involved using a tray that could hold a bunch of dominos and drop them all at once with a sliding mechanism underneath.
+One of the designs that was sketched out early on involved using a tray that could hold a bunch of dominoes and drop them all at once with a sliding mechanism underneath.
 This tray could then be dropped off on a conveyor belt where it would be refilled and then picked back up later.
-This idea solved both the weight issue (only carry a few of the dominos at a time) and the timing issue (place many dominos at once and allow various parts to run in parallel).
+This idea solved both the weight issue (only carry a few of the dominoes at a time) and the timing issue (place many dominoes at once and allow various parts to run in parallel).
 While the final version didn’t turn out exactly like this, many of the same ideas are present in both!

 ![](/assets/DominoRobot/DesignJourney/Sketches.jpg)
-_My early (and very messy) sketches of a possible design involving a grid-like tray that can drop a bunch of dominos at once and then let the tray be refilled by a separate system._
+_My early (and very messy) sketches of a possible design involving a grid-like tray that can drop a bunch of dominoes at once and then let the tray be refilled by a separate system._

 The second major challenge was localization (fancy robotics word for “ensuring the robot knows where it is”).
-The robot was going to need to place down dominos close enough that they could knock each other over, but not so close as to knock over already placed dominos.
+The robot was going to need to place down dominoes close enough that they could knock each other over, but not so close as to knock over already placed dominoes.
 This meant that the robot would need to know its position extremely accurately.
-This accurate positioning also had to be very reliable as even a single mistake could cause the robot to knock all the dominos down.
+This accurate positioning also had to be very reliable as even a single mistake could cause the robot to knock all the dominoes down.
 One of the initial ideas was to try and measure the domino positions relative to the robot with an ultrasonic sensor, which actually seemed quite promising, but turned out to be problematic later on.
 It was a similar story for the Marvlemind Indoor ‘GPS’ sensors: early testing looked quite promising, but it didn’t scale as well as we expected (See section on The Last Centimeter Problem below for more details on these challenges).

 ![](/assets/DominoRobot/DesignJourney/EarlyUSTesting.jpg)
-_Testing the accuracy of an ultrasonic sensor and whether or not it can detect dominos with gaps in them.
+_Testing the accuracy of an ultrasonic sensor and whether or not it can detect dominoes with gaps in them.
 Turns out that it can (but only in very specific conditions)._

 The third major challenge was ensuring accurate driving.
-Even if we solved the localization problem and the robot knew where it was very precisely, if it could not control its motion properly, it would not be able to place the dominos accurately enough, or worse, it could knock the dominos over.
-Early on, I decided that using some sort of omni-directional drive system would massively simplify this problem because it would allow the robot to perform very small correctional motions to align with the dominos without having to back up, adjust, and re-approach the dominos.
+Even if we solved the localization problem and the robot knew where it was very precisely, if it could not control its motion properly, it would not be able to place the dominoes accurately enough, or worse, it could knock the dominoes over.
+Early on, I decided that using some sort of omni-directional drive system would massively simplify this problem because it would allow the robot to perform very small correctional motions to align with the dominoes without having to back up, adjust, and re-approach the dominoes.
 Imagine the challenge of trying to move exactly 1 inch to the left in your car - that is hard because the car isn’t designed to drive sideways easily.
 Using these special wheels can help fix that problem, so I bought a cheap [Mecanum wheel](https://en.wikipedia.org/wiki/Mecanum_wheel) kit and Arduino online to test out, and this turned into the very first mobile prototype.

 {% include embed/youtube.html id='h5pUqv-XrqI' %}
 _The first motor tests.
 Every robot has to start somewhere!_